typeable/compaREST/docs/User_guide.md

 Running the Tool
 ----------------

-The tool accepts two OpenAPI 3.0.0 schema files, in either JSON or YAML format.
+The tool accepts two OpenAPI 3.0.0 schema files in either JSON or YAML format.
 One is assumed to be the client version of the schema, and the other is the server version.

-The tool will look for changes between the schemas, and detect whether they are breaking or not, that is, if they prevent interoperability between the client and the server.
+The tool will look for changes between the schemas and detect whether they are breaking or not -- that is, if they prevent interoperability between the client and the server.

 Running: